concourse/rfcs/01-resources-v2/proposal.md

   single `info` entrypoint, which is run in the container's working directory.
   This is more platform-agnostic.

-* Introduction of some sort of schema validation for resource configuration.

 ## Changes to Versioned Artifact resources